zelbov/stylight/doc/Nesting.md

 */

 ```

+Nesting is only allowed within a [selector scope](./Hierarchy.md#selector-scope).
+Trying to define in in a [stylesheet scope](./Hierarchy.md#stylesheet) will result in type error and will either not be included in rendered CSS or produce artifacts.

+Also, nesting target declared as property descriptor within a class selector scope should always start with a `&`.
+For other scenarios like subsequent parent selectors, see example below.

+## Nesting with literals

 Nesting can also be used to pass parent selector as subsequent one.
 This is achievable by combining a nesting feature with [Literals](./Literals.md):